 But these reactions are usually because of the minoxidil in Keranique’s Hair Regrowth System.
 The upside of this is that minoxidil is an FDA-approved formula for increasing hair growth; so it has proven to be effective.

 The downside is that it can cause nasty side effects like chest pain and headaches… it might even be dangerous for some users.
 Plus, some people might experience an allergic reaction to the natural ingredients in Keranique, like peppermint oil.
 (Although these cases are rare, I still feel it’s important to mention all possible side effects!)

 Psst…if you want a topical treatment that’s as effective as minoxidil, but much safer, I’d recommend nanoxidil.
 See my comparison post for more.

 LA Says: If you experience any of the above serious side effects, discontinue use and speak to your GP, dermatologist or trichologist (hair doctor).
 I’d also stop using Keranique if you don’t experience any hair regrowth after 4 months, or the 120 days they recommend for best results.

 We’re all built differently.
 And what works for me might not work for you.
 Similarly, what might not affect me might affect you massively.
 That doesn’t mean you should avoid every hair loss treatment out there – simply exercise caution, listen to your body and don’t expect instant miracles!

 If you don’t experience any bad reactions, keep going for 120 days, or 4 months, like the makers suggest.

-On the other hand, if you experience any side effects or reactions to Keranique that don’t feel ok – like swelling of the face or neck, any dizziness, chest pains or headaches – stop using it immediately and speak to a medical professional and try a gentler shampoo instead, like Revita or Pura D’Or.
+On the other hand, if you experience any side effects or reactions to Keranique that don’t feel ok – like swelling of the face or neck, any dizziness, chest pains or headaches – stop using it immediately, speak to a medical professional and try a gentler shampoo instead, like Revita or Pura D’Or.

 Good luck – and let me know how you get on!